 - Teachers will ship samples to the Trace Element Analysis Core at Dartmouth and receive data in return.

-- Parents/community members will receive e-mails with links to well water test results on our online data portal, Anecdata.org.
+- Parents/community members will receive e-mails with links to well water test results on the All About Arsenic project on our online data portal, Anecdata.org.

 - Students will learn to use Tuva Data Literacy software to interpret and display data for sharing with their communities.